ManuGithubSteam/LinJarK/README.md

 - It is possible to train the speech model with it to your voice so it understands you better (very important)
 - It handles all the basics like mic calibration, understanding what you are saying, launching commands etc
 - Provides and easy method to change the activation sentences to your likening
-- Can do many more things :-D
+- Can do many more things on its own without the scripts :-D

 Check out Simon here: http://grasch.net/blog and here https://simon.kde.org/